What is Frozen Shoulder?

 Once you experience any problem with your shoulders, you should seek medical help.
 A detailed medical examination will allow your doctor to observe your motion range of the shoulders and if necessary further tests like X-ray of the affected shoulder, CT-Scan and even MRI are performed.
 Sometimes an Arthrogram is also necessary, which includes injection of a dye followed by X-ray of the shoulder in order for your doctor to see its structures.

 How is Frozen Shoulder Treated?

 Physical therapy is another treatment option which will help you recover the range of motion as much as possible.
-Doing these exercises as told by your therapist is very important for your recovery.
+Doing these exercises as told by your physical therapist is very important for your recovery.

 Most of the frozen shoulder signs and symptoms tend to resolve on their own within one to three years.
 However, in persistent cases joint distension, steroid injections, shoulder manipulation and even surgery are necessary.